Rob-Rychs/project-9894/README.md

 Some aspects are beneficial and I will do my best to show what is needed and what is not.

-As for the Full-Stack Web guide, some people have messaged me on [Twitter](https://twitter.com/doctacloak) wit regards to what order to study each listing and I must say *there is no order.*
+As for the Full-Stack Web guide, some people have messaged me on [Twitter](https://twitter.com/doctacloak) with regards to what order to study each listing and I must say *there is no order.*

 I made the Full-Stack Web document to exist as more of a reference to some of the best guides I've found online to allow me to be productive at my job.
 However, I think there should...be more clarity there.